metricq/metricq-python/docs/howto/source.rst

 containing our new configuration.

 So far out Source would work, but it wouldn't do anything useful at all.
-To change that, we first declare for which metric we want to send values:
+To change that, we first declare for which metric we want to send values, including some helpful :ref:`metadata<metric-metadata>`:

 .. code-block:: python